Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 By the end of this section, you will have successfully completed the following tasks important to every developer:

--   [x] Initialized a local repository
+-   [x] Initialized a local repository.
--   [x] Staged and committed files to a repository
+-   [x] Staged and committed files to a repository.
--   [x] Hosted an GitHub repository online
+-   [x] Hosted an GitHub repository online.
--   [x] Connected a local repository to a cloud repository in GitHub
+-   [x] Connected a local repository to a cloud repository in GitHub.

+**Congratulations!** 🥳🎉

-**Congratulations!** 🥳🎉 You have taken your first steps towards becoming a full-fledged developer.
+You have taken your first steps towards becoming a full-fledged developer.
 If you have encountered any problems throughout the tutorial, the next section is a compilation of commonly encountered issues.

 :material-cog-box: [Troubleshooting](Troubleshooting.md)